Code-Institute-Submissions/josephWoodland-MS3-campaign-DB_OctResub/readme.md

 ## Coding Architecture

-I have used a simple architecture for this app with all the code from each language in one file only but separated the code into sections by comment lines.
+I have used a simple architecture for this app with all the code from each language in one file and separated the code into sections by comment lines.

 ## Database